Heathrow Airport

 Concorde Room

 Occupancy is higher than usual for this time on a Saturday.
-The lounge usually gets busier over the next hour on Saturdays.
+The lounge usually stays about the same over the next hour on Saturdays.

 First Lounge (T5A)

 Occupancy is higher than usual for this time on a Saturday.
-The lounge usually gets busier over the next hour on Saturdays.
+The lounge usually gets quieter over the next hour on Saturdays.

 Lounge South (T5A)